oracle-livelabs/em-omc/oci-database-management/ocw-oci-dbm/introduction/introduction.md

 ## About this Workshop

-In this workshop there are nine lab exercises.
-They have been organized to help you become familiar with the setup and use of this service's key capabilities: performing common Database Management tasks using the Oracle Cloud.
-In this lab, we have simulated an on-premises database so you do not have to setup or use one of your own on-premises databases.
+In this workshop there are 6 tasks.
+They have been organized to help you become familiar with the use of this service's key capabilities: performing common Database Management tasks using the Oracle Cloud.
+In this lab, we have simulated a hybrid environment, with both cloud and external pluggable databases, so you do not have to setup or use one of your own databases.

 Estimated Workshop Time: 1 hour